nextcloud/backup/README.md

 - the configuration in `config/config.php`,
 - the `apps/` folder and any other `custom_apps/`
 - your local `data/`, defined by `'datadirectory'` in `config/config.php`,
-- original absolute paths,
+- a full `sqldump` of your database,
-- A full `sqldump` of your database,
+- list of files and localisation within the backup,
-- List of files and localisation within the backup.
+- metadata about the instance.

 A restoring point will **NOT** store: